The complete Pick property for pairs of kernels and Shimorin's factorization: Open Questions

 \section{Open Questions}

 We have seen that if a pair $(k, \ell)$ possesses a Shimorin certificate, then it is a CP pair (Theorem~\ref{generalsuff}).
 Does the converse hold? \begin{question} Let $(k, \ell)$ be a CP pair of kernels on a set $X.$ Does there exist a Shimorin certificate for $(k, \ell)$? \end{question} Specializing to holomorphic pairs over connected domains, Question~\ref{q1} becomes (in view of Proposition~\ref{Scertforhol}) the following. \begin{question} Let $(k, \ell)$ be a CP pair of holomorphic kernels on a connected domain $\Omega.$ Does there exist a strong Shimorin certificate for $(k, \ell)$? \end{question} Instead of tackling Questions \ref{q1}-\ref{q25} directly, it might be easier to first attempt to address certain consequences of the existence of Shimorin certificates.
-For instance, if the pair $(k, \ell)$ has a (strong) Shimorin certificate, the same must be true for $(k, \ell h)$, for any kernel $h$.
+For instance, if the pair $(k, \ell)$ has a strong Shimorin certificate, the same holds for $(k, \ell_M),$ for any multiplier-invariant subspace $M$ of $\mathcal{H}_{\ell}$ (recall that $\ell_M$ denotes the reproducing kernel of $M$).
 As such, we may ask: \begin{question} Let $(k, \ell)$ be a CP pair of kernels on $X$.
+Given a $\text{Mult}(\mathcal{H}_{\ell})$-invariant subspace $M$ of $\mathcal{H}_{\ell}$, is it necessary that $(k, \ell_M)$ is also CP? \end{question} One could also observe that, if the pair $(k, \ell)$ has a (strong) Shimorin certificate, the same must be true for $(k, \ell h)$, for any kernel $h$, which leads to: \begin{question} Let $(k, \ell)$ be a CP pair of kernels on $X$.
 Given an arbitrary kernel $h$ on $X$, is it necessary that $(k, \ell h)$ is also CP? \end{question}

 \begin{question} Let $(k, \ell, \Omega)$ be a CP pair of holomorphic kernels with $\mathbf{0}\in\Omega$ and such that $k$ is also (normalized) diagonal.
 Let $\mt$ denote the master certificate associated with $k.$ Can $\Omega$ contain the closure of $\Omega_\mt^1?$